 Mr. Probst has been our Chairman of the Board since July 1994.
 He was employed by EA from 1984 to 2008, as well as from March 2013 until December 2014, serving as our Chief Executive Officer from 1991 until 2007 and as our interim Chief Executive Officer from March 2013 until September 2013.
-Mr. Probst serves as the Chairman of the Board of Directors of the U.S. Olympic Committee and is a member of the International Olympic Committee.
+Mr. Probst serves as the Chairman of the board of directors of the U.S. Olympic Committee and is a member of the International Olympic Committee.
 Mr. Probst has served as a director of Blackhawk Network Holdings, Inc. during the past five years.
 Mr. Probst holds a B.S. degree from the University of Delaware.

 Mr. Probst served as the Company's Chief Executive Officer for more than 15 years and has served as the Chairman of the Board for over 20 years.
 Mr. Probst contributes to the Board his deep understanding of the Company's operational and strategic business goals and direct experience with Company and industry-specific opportunities and challenges.
-Based on these experiences, qualifications and attributes, the Board has concluded that Mr. Probst is qualified to serve as a director.